His mother has suffered the trauma of two miscarriages, an ectopic pregnancy and 13 failed IVF attempts.

 A new technique for screening embryos for genetic defects during IVF more than doubles the chances that the embryo will implant in the mother's womb, according to a pilot study by UK and US researchers.

-led to established pregnancies - meaning that foetal heartbeat was detected using ultrasound - in 78% of the 23 women who underwent the treatment.
+The method, which has several advantages over an existing screening technique, led to established pregnancies - meaning that foetal heartbeat was detected using ultrasound - in 78% of the 23 women who underwent the treatment.
 Genetic screening involves testing embryos produced during in-vitro fertilisation for abnormal chromosomes that could prevent the embryos from being carried to term.

 Fertility doctors using the current technique take one or two cells at day three of the embryo's development, when it has eight cells.
 Once healthy embryos have been selected, they are implanted back into the patient's uterus.
 The technique, fluorescent in situ hybridisation, is controversial, with some studies suggesting that it provides no benefit or is counter-productive.
 The long-term effects of manipulating the embryo are unknown.